pinobatch/little-things-nes/vwfterm/docs/boldly_going.md

 a CPLD as of 2015.

 **JSROM**, called **NES-BTR** in North America, uses Sunsoft's FME-7 mapper.
-JSROM itself contains only 8 KiB of RAM.
-But because of how the bank bits are arranged in the register, it is speculated that FME-7 still outputs a bank number on the PRG A13-A18 lines when the CPU is reading or writing $6000 while RAM is enabled.

-On March 7, 2015, a test ROM was released to help determine whether the FME-7 drives PRG address lines A13-A18 while PRG RAM is active.
+Though the licensed JSROM board contains only 8 KiB of RAM, it was speculated that FME-7 still outputs a bank number on the PRG A13-A18 lines when the CPU is reading or writing $6000-$7FFF while RAM is enabled.
+On March 7, 2015, a test ROM was released to help settle this (see fme7acktest), after which l_oliveira successfully rewired a board to use 32 KiB and even 128 KiB RAMs.
-However, nobody has yet volunteered to solder together a board and try it.

 CHR RAM
 -------